Cars brands and logos that start with K

 Koenigsegg Logo

 The Swiss company Koenigsegg was founded in 1994 by 22-year-old Christian von Koenigsegg.
-With its help, he decided to realize his dream – to produce exclusive supercars in luxury for wealthy car enthusiasts.
-This goal was achieved, and the success of the company ensured the rapid development of the brand.
-The main production difference was the individual production of each car according to the customer’s conditions and its customization together with the owner.
-The line of serial Koenigsegg CCR in 2005 was recognized as the fastest (388 km/h).
+With its help, he decided to realize his dream: to produce exclusive luxury supercars for wealthy car enthusiasts.
+This goal was achieved, and the company’s success ensured the brand’s rapid development.
+The main production difference was the individual production of each car according to the customer’s conditions and its customization with the owner.
+The 2005 Koenigsegg CCR line was recognized as the fastest (388 km/h).
 Almost all of the brand’s cars received high international praise.

 Kaiser